Noor Muhammad Maharvi

-Khawaja Noor Muhammad Maharvi (born 2 April 1746, died 3 August 1793) was a Sufi saint of Chishti Order in Chishtian, Punjab, modern Pakistan.
+Khawaja Nūr Muhammad Maharvi (born 2 April 1729/1730, died 3 August 1790) was a Punjabi Sufi saint of Chishti Order from Chishtian, Punjab, Pakistan.

 Early life and education

-Maharvi was born in 1746 at Chhotala near Bahawalnagar in the Sikh Empire in a Punjabi Muslim Rajput family of Punwar Kharal tribe.
-He started his early education in the small village of Mahar Sharif at the age of 4 under the supervision of Masood Mahar, located near Chishtian.
-He later pursued his education in Dera Ghazi Khan, Lahore, Delhi, and Pakpatan.

-Noor Muhammad pledged his allegiance to Maulana Fakhruddin on February 1752 AD, which made him a member of the Fakhri branch of Chishti Order.
-In the same year, he arrived at Pakpattan together with Maulana Fakhruddin, which marked the end of his education.
+Maharvi was born in 1729 or 1730 at Chhotala near Bahawalnagar in a Punjabi Muslim family of Kharal tribe.
+His birth name was Bahbal; he was given name Noor Muhammad by Shah Fakhruddin.
+He started his early education in the small village of Mahar at the age of 4 under the supervision of hafiz Muhammad Masʽud, located near Chishtian.
+He later pursued his education in Delhi in the madrasa of Ghaziuddin Khan under Shah Fakhruddin.
+Noor Muhammad pledged his allegiance to Shah Fakhruddin on February 1752, who made him a khalifa of the Fakhri branch of Chishti Order.
+In the same year, he arrived at Pakpattan together with maulana Fakhruddin, which marked the end of his education.
 Fakhruddin then instructed Maharvi to return to Mahar Sharif and preach to the public.

-Maharvi was initially given the name "Bahbal" but was later changed to "Noor Muhammad" by his teacher Maulana Fakhruddin.
+Maharvi died in 1790 and was buried at Taj Sarowar, 3 miles away from Mahar.

 Teachings

-Maharvi was well-known in the region of Bahawalpur, especially after Bahawal Khan Abbasi II, ruler of Bahawalpur, became associated with him.
-The famous Sufi poet Ghulam Fareed also considered Noor Muhammad his spiritual guide, writing in a poem about their friendship.
+Maharvi is well-known in the region of Bahawalpur, especially after Bahawal Khan Abbasi II, ruler of Bahawalpur, became associated with him.
+The Sufi poet Khwaja Ghulam Farid also considered Nur Muhammad his spiritual guide, and wrote a kafi about him: